The Grand Teton's Upper Exum Climbing Route

 Looking back

-Climbing directly up the left side of the white arrowheadish chockstone is a greater challenge but certainly worth trying.
+Climbing directly into the left side of the white chockstone is a greater challenge but certainly worth trying.
 Most people go right (like the climber above) and then step into the channel on the left side.

 We will point out that no one was spotting this lead climber.
-If you are in a group, it is usually wise—and a common courtesy—to spot climbers when it's easy to do so.
-This certainly isn't a difficult more for the lead, but bad things sometimes happen when people think bad things won't happen.
+If you're in a group, it's usually wise—and a common courtesy—to spot climbers when it's easy to do so.
+This certainly isn't a difficult move for the lead, but bad things sometimes happen when people think bad things won't happen.
+Be careful where you're spotting.....

 Another look

-The climbers shown here are bypassing the most common chockstone line by climbing along the eastern wall of the Wind Tunnel Gully.
+The climbers shown here are bypassing the chockstone mentioned above by climbing along the eastern wall of the Wind Tunnel Gully.

 Wind Tunnel Gully above the chockstone problems